RapidRiverSoftware/rapidriversoftware.github.io/_posts/2015-05-11-using-gdb-to-inspect-a-running-ruby-process-and-execute-arbitrary-commands.markdown

 ---
-title: Using gdb to Inspect a Running Rby Process and Execute Arbitrary Commands
+title: Using gdb to Inspect a Running Ruby Process and Execute Arbitrary Commands
 layout: blog_post
 date: 2015-05-11
 description: How Unix utilities helped me dive beneath the covers to spot a problem deep in some Ruby code